 Your semester project is a group effort.
 It consists of four parts:

-If you don't belong to any group so far, please write to Gabriel Krummenacher by 25 May 2013.
+If you don't belong to any group so far, please contact the VIS forum, and inform us by 24 May 2015.

 As your final programming assignment, you develop a novel solution to one of the four application problems.
 You are free to exploit any idea you have, provided it is not identical to any other group submission or existing Matlab implementation of an algorithm on the internet.